Mystery object hovers over Hawke's Bay skies - is it a UFO?

 A student pilot captured a shot of the mysterious object, which seemed rather indecisive about what direction it was going.

-Freelance photographer Tim Whittaker posted the photos on his Facebook page and received plenty of insight on what the object might be, from a drone wearing a raincoat to an escaped roast turkey.
+Freelance photographer Tim Whittaker posted the photos on his Facebook page and received plenty of suggestions about what the object might be, from a drone wearing a raincoat to an escaped roast turkey.

-Hawke's Bay Aerodrome flight instructor Cassandra Jefferies said the object was first spotted at about 2000 feet above the aerodrome and they sent aircraft up in an attempt to identify it.
+Hawke's Bay Aerodrome flight instructor Cassandra Jefferies said the object was first spotted at about 600m or 2000ft above the aerodrome and aircraft was sent up in an attempt to identify it.

 "We snapped the photo while flying a Tomahawk plane, it was moving pretty quickly and the fact that it was windy didn't help.